Thilinaweerasekara2003/IsabellaRobot/README.md

 This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Should any be missing kindly let us know at [Eagle Union](https://t.me/YorktownEagleUnion) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Isabella Support](https://t.me/gangofmafiatm) or simply submit a pull request on the readme.

 -------------------------------------------------------------------------------------